Thinking Hard Strategies: A Teacher's GuideEarly years children aged 5-7 in maroon sweatshirts engage with puzzles and blocks at learning stations.

 Why Does Rigorous Thinking Improve Problem-Solving Abilities?

-In the journey of fostering critical thinking, we must not overlook the importance of problem-solving skills.
+In the process of developing critical thinking, we must not overlook the importance of problem-solving skills.
 As we've seen with independent learning, students who are equipped with the ability to tackle problems head-on are more likely to succeed acadically and beyond.

 One of the key classroom strategies to boost problem-solving skills is the use of rigorous thought, a concept championed by educators like Ron Berger and Doug Lemov.
 This involves pushing students to think deeply and critically about a topic, rather than simply accepting information at face value.